tm-LBenson/AWS-Slides/_posts/2024-1-5-section-11-lesson-2.md

 - **Compliance and Auditing**: Maintain and access logs for compliance with regulatory requirements and internal auditing.
 - **Performance Monitoring**: Analyze logs to uncover application performance bottlenecks and operational inefficiencies.

 CloudWatch Logs provides a unified solution for log management that integrates seamlessly with other AWS services, enhancing the monitoring and operational health of AWS deployments.
-Understanding how to leverage CloudWatch Logs effectively is crucial for maintaining a robust, secure, and compliant AWS environment.
+Understanding how to leverage CloudWatch Logs effectively is important for maintaining a robust, secure, and compliant AWS environment.

 ---